20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 2. Lightlike: $g_{\mu\nu} v^\mu v^\nu = 0$
 3. Spacelike: $g_{\mu\nu} v^\mu v^\nu > 0$

-Note that there are alternate definitions[^altdef]
+Note that there are alternate definitions[^altdef].
+Geodesics cannot change their type, so a timelike geodesic is timelike everywhere

 [^altdef]:
     Its also common to use the following definitions for timelike and spacelike geodesics in terms of the spacetime interval